Girlfriend: Style guides

 As of 2007, The New York Times style guide discouraged the use of the term "girlfriend" for an adult romantic partner: "Companion is a suitable term for an unmarried partner of the same or the opposite sex."
 The Times received some criticism for referring to Shaha Riza as the "girlfriend" of World Bank president Paul Wolfowitz in one article about the controversy over their relationship.
 Other news articles in the Times had generally referred to her as Wolfowitz's "companion".

 The 2015 edition of the New York Times Manual of Style states, however, that the view on the term "girlfriend" as being informal is now relegated to the realm of traditionalism, and that it has become accepted to use "girlfriend" and "boyfriend" to describe people of all ages (with consideration given to the preferences of the people involved).

 History of usage

 According to the Oxford English Dictionary, the earliest meaning of the word "girlfriend", from 1859 on, was to designate "a female friend; esp. a woman's close female friend".
+This was to distinguish from "friend" alone, which was being used by women to denote a male suitor, beau, or companion.
 In the late 1800s, it took on the meaning of "A female with whom a person has a romantic or sexual relationship".